-Dairy Free Pastry Cream
+Vanilla Pastry Cream

 Let’s be honest, everyone deserves a good pastry cream, even if dairy’s not your thing.
-Our Dairy Free Pastry Cream is easy to whip up, super tasty, and works just as well as the traditional stuff.
+My Dairy Free Vanilla Pastry Cream is easy to whip up, super tasty, and works just as well as the traditional stuff.
 So, whether you’re baking for someone with a dairy-free diet or just want to try something new, this is your go-to recipe.

-Why You’ll Love Dairy Free Pastry Cream
+Why You’ll Love Vanilla Pastry Cream

 - Friendly for Everyone: No dairy?
 No problem!
 This cream is perfect for those who can’t or choose not to have dairy.